microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

 ##### Option 2.
 Use DID document and private key

+**Note**: This step assumes that user already has DID configured.
+For more details you can also check github DID demo [here](../github/README.md)

 If you have a DID document and the corresponding private key, you can use those for creating the signature with a similar command:

 ```bash